The Church must send or the Church will end

 Discussion questions

-1. How do you evaluate the significance of the phrase "the Church must send or the Church will end"?
+1. How do you evaluate the validity of the words, "The Church must send or the Church will end"?
 In what ways can it be useful in reminding us of the Church's obligation to global mission and evangelism?

 2. How does the principle of mission drift apply to the Church's involvement in global missions?
 How can churches prevent mission drift and stay true to their calling to send missionaries?